Majdi-Aref/restaurant/README.md

     - import dj_database_url
     - if os.path.isfile("env.py"):
     - import env
-  - Remove the insecure value of the SECURE_KEY from the settings.py file and replace it with:
+  - Remove the insecure value of the SECRET_KEY from the settings.py file and replace it with:
     - "os.environ.get('SECRET_KEY')"
     - This will link the SECRET_KEY to its value on Heroku.
   - Comment out the following lines of old DataBases in the settings.py file: